How Fair is Your Diffusion Recommender Model?: Experimental Study

 \subsection{Datasets}

-We assess the performance of the selected baselines on MovieLens-1M (\textbf{ML1M})~\cite{DBLP:journals/tiis/HarperK16} and Foursquare Tokyo (\textbf{FTKY})~\cite{DBLP:journals/tist/YangZQ16}, which are frequently adopted in fairness-aware literature in recommendation~\cite{DBLP:journals/air/VassoyL24, DBLP:conf/cikm/BorattoFFMM23,DBLP:journals/kbs/LiuMSWH21}.
-While ML1M is a popular recommendation dataset that collects movies and users' preferences on them, FTKY involves interactions represented by users' check-ins at points of interest in Tokyo.
+We assess the performance of the selected baselines on MovieLens-1M (\textbf{ML1M})~\cite{DBLP:journals/tiis/HarperK16} and Foursquare Tokyo (\textbf{FTKY})~\cite{DBLP:journals/tist/YangZQ16}, which are frequently adopted in fairness-aware literature in recommendation~\cite{DBLP:journals/air/VassoyL24,DBLP:conf/recsys/BorattoFFMM24,DBLP:journals/kbs/LiuMSWH21}.
+While ML1M is a popular recommendation dataset that collects movies and users' preferences on them, FTKY includes users' check-ins at points of interest in Tokyo.
 In both datasets, users' sensitive information comes in a binary gender label.
-Thus, fairness analyses on the consumer side adopt the gender attribute included in both datasets, whereas provider fairness is assessed on a binary partition of the items' set, namely \emph{short-head} (popular) and \emph{long-tail} (niche) items.
-Following~\cite{DBLP:conf/ecir/BorattoFFMM24,DBLP:conf/sigir/NaghiaeiRD22,DBLP:journals/tois/MansouryAPMB22}, we select the 20\% most popular items as short-head and the rest as long-tail.
+Thus, fairness analyses on the consumer side adopt the gender attribute included in both datasets (where female is the protected group), whereas provider fairness is assessed on a binary partition of the items' set, namely \emph{short-head} (popular) and \emph{long-tail} (niche) items (where niche items are the protected group).
+Following a standard procedure in the literature, as in~\cite{DBLP:conf/ecir/BorattoFFMM24,DBLP:conf/sigir/NaghiaeiRD22,DBLP:journals/tois/MansouryAPMB22}, we select the 20\% most popular items as short-head and the rest as long-tail.
 Dataset statistics are reported in \Cref{tab:datasets}.